TRIQS/dft_tools/doc/guide/conv_vasp.rst

     spin-polarized projectors have not been tested.

-A detailed description of the VASP converter tool PLOVasp can be found in :ref:`plovasp`.
+A detailed description of the VASP converter tool PLOVasp can be found in the :ref:`PLOVasp User's Guide <plovasp>`.
 Here, a quick-start guide is presented.

 The VASP interface relies on new options introduced since version 5.4.x.
 In particular, a new INCAR-option `LOCPROJ`